Birkdale, Queensland: Geography

 Birkdale stretches from Tingalpa Creek in the west, the border with Brisbane City, to Wellington Point in the east.
-Thorneside and Waterloo Bay are to its north, and Capalaba and Alexandra Hills to its south.
+Thorneside and Waterloo Bay are to its north, and Capalaba and Alexandra Hills are to its south.

 The Cleveland railway line enters the locality from the north-west (Thorneside) and exits to the east (Wellington Point) with the locality being served by the Birkdale railway station (27.4940°S 153.2187°E).

 Major features are a canal style housing development known as Aquatic Paradise, a significant shopping precinct located near Aquatic Paradise and a retirement village known as Wellington Manor.

 There are two neighbourhoods in the locality: